cran-task-views/MetaAnalysis/MetaAnalysis.md

 - The `r pkg("metansue")` package allows the inclusion by multiple imputation of studies known only to have a non-significant result.
 - `r pkg("publipha")` estimates models accounting for publication bias or p-hacking using a Bayesian framework.
 - `r pkg("metafor")` provides the test of excess significance.
-- `r pkg("phacking")` provides methods for cases where selection has taken place within and between studies.
 - `r pkg("multibiasmeta")` conducts sensitivity analyses for the joint effects of internal and publication biases.
 - `r pkg("metabias")` provides common components (classes, methods, documentation) for several other packages to investigate within- and across-study biases in meta-analysis.